Obsolescent Lightning, very very frigthening

-There’s an alternate universe where a version of Cars 3 not too different from its current form is an “Exceptionally Good” movie, an elegaic conclusion to a trilogy that used racing and talking cars to explore the ways we define ourselves and our personal parameters of success in an increasingly fast-paced and polarized world.
-This Cars 3, the one from our universe, is begging to be that movie.
+There’s an alternate universe where a version of Cars 3 not too different from its current form is an “Exceptionally Good” movie, an elegaic conclusion to a trilogy that used racing and talking cars to explore the ways we define our personal parameters of success in an increasingly fast-paced and polarized world.
+This Cars 3, the one from our universe, is not that.
+But it is begging to be that film.

 And so what we’re left with is a movie whose emotional reach exceeds its grasp, which is a shame because this is a legitimately good Pixar film.
 Though its story relies heavily on sports movie tropes that most over the age of 10 will find old hat, it at least feels invested in executing them with energy and even occasional freshness.

 The visuals are genuinely beautiful.
-The Cars franchise, more than Toy Story, aged gracefully with the improving technology.
+The lighting, design, and rendering of the Cars franchise, more than Toy Story, aged gracefully with the improving technology.
 There’s just so much more interesting stuff to do with vehicles than plasticky toys, more textures and environments to exploit.
 It’s tough to pick a favorite setting, but the photorealistic Florida beach is simply stunning.

 It’s not often that the third movie in a trilogy is its best, but, by my count, Pixar has pulled it off twice now.